Training & Employment

 Approximately 15-20 hours per week total.

-Compensation: None currently though please check back with us soon
+Compensation: None currently, though please check back in the future.

 The Diagnosis and Assessment Program at South County Psychiatry